 How I’m Exercising

 What about exercise?
 Well, three times a week I do a twenty-ish minute circuit style work out using free weights and body weight exercises.
 The Trainerize app has videos that show you the exercise and sets a timer for each set.
 I usually rank them as a 7 or 8 on a difficulty scale.
 It turns out, I enjoy working out.
-I just don’t like doing at at a level 10 difficulty or being yelled at by a sweat-glistening trainer while I do it!
-(Being “hard core” is incredibly overrated.)
+I just don’t like doing at at a level 10 difficulty or being yelled at while I do it!

 Over Christmas break, I spent a few weeks reorganizing my basement so that I could have a work out space.
 Our basement is unfinished and nothing fancy, but I laid down a big piece of carpet where I can store my bench and weights.
 (Yes, of course everyone thinks it’s an ideal place to play with all of their toys!)